xdmushui/partner-center-sdk/develop/create-subscription-azure-marketplace-products.md

 ---
 title: Create a subscription for commercial marketplace products
-description: Developers can create and manage a subscription for commercial marketplace products using Partner Center APIs. ms.assetid: ms.date: 08/16/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Developers can create and manage a subscription for commercial marketplace products using Partner Center APIs.

+ms.date: 08/16/2019
+ms.service: partner-dashboard
+ms.subservice:  partnercenter-sdk